tgramblicka/trnka-device/readme.md

 ## How to create SD card image
 1. remove the SD card from raspberry
+2. use the Samsung SD card reader (white) and put SD inside
-2. use the "USB Image Tool" app
+3. use the "USB Image Tool" app ( installed on work laptop)

 ###